A2 Key

-A2 Key, previously known as Cambridge English: Key and the Key English Test (KET), is an English language examination provided by Cambridge Assessment English (previously known as Cambridge English Language Assessment and University of Cambridge ESOL examinations).
+previously known as Cambridge English: Key and the Key English Test (KET), is an English language examination provided by Cambridge Assessment English (previously known as Cambridge English Language Assessment and University of Cambridge ESOL examinations).

-A2 Key is targeted for novice students of English.
+A2 Key is targeted at novice students of English.
 It tests for proficiency in simple communication to Level A2 of the Common European Framework of Reference (CEFR).

-A2 Key is offerers two versions: one for school-aged learners; and for general education.
+A2 Key offers two versions: one for school-aged learners; and for general education.

 History

 A2 Key (previously known as the Key English Test (KET) and Cambridge English: Key) was developed through trials conducted between 1991 and 1994.

 It was created to offer students a basic qualification in English and provide the first step for those wishing to progress towards higher level qualifications, such as B1 Preliminary, B2 First, C1 Advanced, and C2 Proficiency.
 An updated version of A2 Key was launched in March 2004, following a review with stakeholders.